ItzikFa94/base-ui-exercise/README.md

   <img src="images/2.png" width="600">
 </p>

-3. The second view is "Icon Only" which should contain an image button (to load **theoretically** an icon image from the media manager) and an input with label below:
+3. The second view is "Icon Only" which should contain an image button (in production it's being used to load an icon image from the media manager, but you don't open anything) and an input with label below:

 <p align="center">
   <img src="images/3.png" width="600">